ericpp/albyhub-startos/README.md

   <img src="nwc-logo.png" alt="Project Logo" width="21%">
 </p>

-# Nostr Wallet Connect for StartOS
+# Alby Hub for StartOS

-[Nostr Wallet Connect](https://nwc.dev/) allows for sustained interaction between Bitcoin lightning wallets and apps.
-Once an app connection is created, the app can request payments through a Nostr relay.
-This repository creates the `s9pk` package that is installed to run `Nostr Wallet Connect` on [StartOS](https://github.com/Start9Labs/start-os/).
+This repository creates the `s9pk` package that is installed to run `Alby Hub` on [StartOS](https://github.com/Start9Labs/start-os/).

 ## Dependencies

-Prior to building the `nostr-wallet-connect` package, it's essential to configure your build environment for StartOS services.
+Prior to building the `albyhub` package, it's essential to configure your build environment for StartOS services.
 You can find instructions on how to set up the appropriate build environment in the [Developer Docs](https://docs.start9.com/latest/developer-docs/packaging).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)